Spirit of Antarctica

 Ushuaia

-This morning, please ensure your cabin luggage is fitted with cabin tags clearly labelled with your name and cabin number.
-Please take your cabin luggage down to hotel reception by 8.00 am.
-Your luggage will be collected from your hotel and transferred directly to the port for clearance and delivered to your cabin ahead of your arrival on board.
+This morning, enjoy breakfast and check-out.
+Please ensure your cabin luggage is fitted with cabin tags clearly labelled with your name and cabin number.
+Take your cabin luggage to hotel reception, prior to, or at check-out.
+Your luggage will be stored and transferred directly to the port for clearance, to be placed in your cabin ahead of your arrival on board.
 Please keep any valuables or personal items with you throughout the day.
-Once you have checked out of your hotel by 11.00 am, you have free time before meeting back in the hotel lobby at 2.00 pm to commence a short sightseeing tour of Ushuaia.
-Alternatively, enjoy time at leisure and make your own way to the Prison Museum carpark by 3.45 pm to re-join the group to be transferred to the pier for embarkation.

-After embarkation, you’ll have time to settle into your cabin before our important mandatory briefings.
+Once onboard, you’ll have time to settle into your cabin before our important mandatory briefings.
 As the ship pulls away from port, we’ll gather on the deck to commence our adventure with spectacular views over Ushuaia and Tierra del Fuego.

 This evening get to know your fellow expeditioners and friendly expedition team and crew at a welcome dinner to celebrate the start of a thrilling adventure to Antarctica.

-Day 3
+Day 3-4

 Drake Passage